novak-99/MLPP/README.md

 ## Usage
 Please note that ML++ uses the ```std::vector<double>``` data type for emulating vectors, and the ```std::vector<std::vector<double>>``` data type for emulating matricies.
-Begin by including the respective header file of your choice.
+<p> Begin by including the respective header file of your choice. </p>
 ```cpp
 #include "MLPP/LinReg/LinReg.hpp"
 ```